-Average people often misunderstand the concepts of a Juicer and a Blender.
-Therefore, they often pick the wrong one and ended up with difficulties as they are made for a totally different purpose.
-As the name suggests, the task of a juicer is to extract the juice from ingredients and a blender just blends the ingredients to form a uniform matrix or smoothie.
-Now we try to explain the main comparisons of Juicer vs Blender.
+Ordinary people often need to understand the concepts of a Juicer and a Blender.
+Therefore, they often pick the wrong one and need help as they are made for a different purpose.
+As the name suggests, the task of a juicer is to extract the juice from ingredients, and a blender blends the ingredients to form a uniform matrix or smoothie.
+Now we explain the main comparisons of Juicer vs. Blender.

 - How Do They Work?